 Also known as pink eye, this disease is caused by a bacteria or virus leading to inflammation of the inner eyelid and the outer membrane of the eyeball.
 Its symptoms include redness, irritation, tearing, and discharge in or around the eyes.
-At Shreya Healthcare, we offer the best eye treatment for conjunctivitis while keeping in mind the patient’s present health condition.
+At Shreya Hospital in Ghaziabad, we offer the best eye treatment for conjunctivitis while keeping in mind the patient’s present health condition.

 Though pink eye can be irritating, it rarely affects your vision.
 Treatments can help ease the discomfort of pink eye.
 Because pink eye can be contagious, getting an early diagnosis and taking certain precautions can help limit its spread.